 The second letter contains the actual terms of the contract as well as your monthly estimates of what you need to pay for electricity.
 Both letters will likely be written in German (even for Vattenfall) so make sure you use Google Translate’s camera function to easily translate it to English.

 Bonus Tip: If you’re moving to a new apartment, make sure that the name on your postbox has been changed so that you can receive your letters from the electricity provider.
+And to redirect all your other essential mail to your new address in Germany.
+Read our Mail Forwarding in Germany guide to find out how you can do this for free in under 5 minutes.

 After going through the exact steps that you’ve read so far, we finally decided to go with Vattenfall’s Natur24 electricity plan.
 It’s slightly more expensive than their Easy plans.
 But we wanted to do our part in being more environmentally friendly.
 So we chose the 100% renewable energy option.
 The Natur24 plan was also cheaper on a monthly basis than the Natur12 plan so were happy to get the price guarantee for 2 years.